zeitgeistpm/zeitgeist/zrml/asset-router/README.md

   - If it does, invoke the function in `MarketAssets`
   - If it does not, try to convert to `CurrencyType`.
     - On success, invoke `Currencies`
-    - On failure, invoke `MarketAssets` (which will error in that case since the asset exists).
+    - On failure, invoke `MarketAssets`
 - On failure, continue trying to convert into other known asset types.